 What Is Compliance Training?

 Good compliance training helps employees flourish.
 They know their responsibilities and boundaries and can work productively with less supervision.
+They also know how to react and what steps to take when they encounter a new situation that puts their ethical training to the test.

-Compliance training is different than other training
+Compliance training is different than other corporate training

 Compliance issues that require training

-Topics organizations may cover in compliance training include:
+Some of the topics organizations may cover in compliance training include:

 - Federal and state laws

-- Company SOPs and policies
+- Company procedures and policies

 - Code of conduct